 Culmsee, P & Awati, K 2016, The Heretic's Guide to Management: The Art of Harnessing Ambiguity, Heretics Guide Press, Marsfield, NSW.

 Culmsee, P & Awati, K 2013, The Heretic's Guide to Best Practices: The Reality of Managing Complex Problems in Organisations, iUniverse, Indianapolis.

 When it comes to solving complex problems, we often perform elaborate rituals in the guise of best practices that promise a world of order, certainty, and control.
 But reality paints a far different picture, which practitioners are often reluctant to discuss.
 A witty yet rigorous journey through the seedy underbelly of organisational problem solving, The Heretic's Guide to Best Practices pinpoints the reasons why best practices don't work as advertised and what can be done about it.

-Awati, K. 2011, 'Mapping project dialogues using IBIS: a case study and some reflections', International Journal of Managing Projects in Business, vol. 4, no. 3, pp. 498-511.View/Download from: UTS OPUS or Publisher's site
+Awati, K 2011, 'Mapping project dialogues using IBIS: a case study and some reflections', International Journal of Managing Projects in Business, vol. 4, no. 3, pp. 498-511.View/Download from: Publisher's site

 – A case study is used to illustrate how the technique works.
 A discussion highlighting the key features, benefits and limitations of the method is also presented along with a comparison of IBIS to other similar notations.